xNeonCatGirlx/lrcsnc-without-romanization/README.md

 - Syncing to any player that supports MPRIS
 - A decent level of customization and configuration using TOML
-- (Almost) full integration to Waybar
+- Full integration to Waybar

 ## Build
 ```